Ursego/JiGit/_______ReadMe_______.txt

 In the DEV Pull Request, find (Ctrl+F) 'merged commit' - you will see '[your_name] merged commit [commit_hash] into [release]'.
 Tip: immediately after creating the DEV Pull Request, grab its commit hash and run the 'b' command.

+CONFIRMATION MESSAGE

+After you run the command, a confirmation messsage is displayed.
+It shows two lists for you to review - the releases, into which you are backporting, and the releases in the ticket's "Fix Version/s" field.
+If you are backporting into a different number of backport releases than apear in "Fix Version/s" (supposing it contains also the DEV release), you will be warn.

 THE RELEASES PARAMETER:

 If it's omitted, the releases are taken from DEFAULT_BACKPORT_RELS_CSV.